Akpororo: Artistry

 His style of comedy is basically the fusion of secular and church-related jokes.
 In an interview, he revealed that he performs and cracks jokes about lunatics because he was once an attendant to mentally-ill people who came to the church he was attending for spiritual healing.

 Endorsement deals

-In June 2015, he signed a 2-year endorsement deal with telecommunication giants Airtel Nigeria.
+In June 2015, he signed a 2-year endorsement deal with telecommunication company Airtel Nigeria.

 Awards and nominations

 Personal life

 He is married to Josephine Ijeoma Abraham, following their wedding in Surulere, Lagos State on 14 November 2015.
 He is a student of Lagos State University where he is studying Sociology.